-Premilcuore is one of the towns included in the list of 'Touring Club Italiano borghi bandiera arancione', in the center of Romagna.
-It is also an entry point to the Casentino and Campigna Forest Park, from the side of the Rabbi river.
+Premilcuore is one of the towns included in 'Touring Club Italiano borghi bandiera arancione' list, in the center of Romagna.
+It is also an entry point to the Casentino and Campigna Forest Park, from the side of the Rabbi river valley.

 There are several buildings which testify to the town’s medieval origins including the Fortress above the town, the noteworthy Palazzo Briccolani, the Oratory of San Lorenzo, the Mogio Oratory and the Parish Church of San Martino.

 Premilcuore is also home to the Romagnolo Mountain Wildlife Museum and is a prime tourist destination for nature lovers and those who appreciate the peace of the ancient woods.

 The Rabbi river has always been a resource for the town with its caves, fresh pools and large stones on which to spread a towel and sunbathe.

 Premilcuore is a departure point for nature walks and horse riding to the Casentinesi Forest National Park.